VISIT

 vintage-poster-sun-valley-idaho-vintage-images.jpg

-In 1936, life in the Wood River Valley would change forever.
-Averell Harriman, chairman of the Union Pacific Railroad, sent Austrian count Felix von Schaffgotsch across the West to find the ideal location for a winter resort.
+In 1936, life in the Wood River Valley changed forever.
+Averell Harriman, Chairman of the Union Pacific Railroad, sent Austrian Count Felix von Schaffgotsch across the West to find the ideal location for a winter resort.

-Count Schaffgotsch nearly abandoned his search until he overheard a Union Pacific railman mention that the train line up to Ketchum, Idaho was their most problematic in the winter, due to the heavy loads of snow.
-His ears perked at the statement, and he went to see for himself.
-Making his way up the Wood River Valley in a bizaard, he stayed overnight in Ketchum.
+Count von Schaffgotsch nearly abandoned his search until he overheard a Union Pacific railman mention that the train line up to Ketchum, Idaho, was their most problematic in the winter, due to the heavy snowfall.
+Sensing the opportunity, he went to see for himself.
+Making his way up the Wood River Valley in a blizaard, he stayed overnight in Ketchum.
 Waking up to a snowy wonderland glistening in rays of brilliant sun, he knew that he had found the location of America’s new winter playground.

-The Sun Valley Lodge was opened on December 21st, 1936, and boasted the tag line “Winter sports under a summer sun”.
-The resort attracted many Hollywood celebrities, including Gary Cooper, Lucille Ball, Clark Gable, Marilyn Monroe, and the Kennedy family.
+The Sun Valley Lodge opened on December 21st, 1936, boasting the moto “Winter sports under a summer sun”.
+In the intervening years, the resort attracted many Hollywood celebrities, including Gary Cooper, Lucille Ball, Clark Gable, Marilyn Monroe, and the Kennedy family.

-When World War II broke out in the 1940s, the Sun Valley lodge was used as a Naval convalescent hospital for returning soldiers needing physical and mental rehabilitation.
-The BCHM has on display a hand-painted box, painted in an art therapy program by a soldier recovering at the Sun Valley Lodge in 1947.
+During World War II, the Sun Valley lodge served as a U.S. Navy convalescent hospital for military personnel needing physical and mental rehabilitation.
+The BCHM displays included a box, hand-painted in an art therapy program by a sailor recovering at the Sun Valley Lodge in 1947.

 Rebecca - 2020.FIC.23.1.jpg